B-UMMI/Chewie-NS/docs/user_interface/search.rst

 In order to search for an allele, the user needs to fill the **Allele Sequence** box with the **DNA Sequence only** of the allele.

-.. important:: You can only search for **one** at once.
+.. important:: You can only search for **one** allele at once.
 Multiple allele sequences will cause errors.

 .. figure:: ../resources/sequences_empty.png
     :align: center